dklann/icecast-soundexchange/README.md

-ice-exchange
+icecast-soundexchange
 ============

-Simple script to convert Iceast audio stream logs to NPR SoundExchange format
+A simple script to convert Iceast audio stream logs to NPR-mandated SoundExchange format.